Meet the Bukusu proverb embalikha yarafua nga ekhilakhima – A tale of polygamy, the church and Elijah Masinde’s resistance.

 poster A Bukusu proverb: embalikha elinga ekhilakhima, esiukha bichikhi!

 As I equivocally stated before, we the people of mulembe are a people of love.
 The spirit of mulembe is that of warmth.
 That of love.
 Of companionship.
-That of a man loving his woman.
-And of women finding joy in keeping their beds warm; making sure her man is tethered to her sheets.
-Therefore, … Read more
+That of … Read more

 A Bukusu Proposal: Secrets To How To Write Letter Of Intent Asking For Her Hand In Marriage and Hacking The Show Up Party Thereafter, All Before Dowry Negotiations